 As it turned out the other young village boys had died in the war and the old farmer and his son were the only able bodied men capable of working the village lands.
 The old farmer became wealthy and was very generous to the villagers.
 They said: “Oh how fortunate we are, you must be very happy,” to which the old farmer replied, “Who knows?
 We shall see!”

-Probably one story you have in your head is how good your life will be if you get the GMAT score you desire and get into the school you want.
-You may also have a competing story, about how unpleasant it would be if you didn’t get that score or had to go to this school instead of that school.
-Of course, there’s nothing to say either of those stories have any truth to them.
+So what does this mean in the context of the GMAT?
 There are countless examples of folks who do brilliantly on the GMAT, go to great schools, but then for whatever reason are not as successful afterward.
 There are also folks who never did well on standardized tests, who went to schools that others would consider unworthy, but still are fabulously successful in their careers.
 Furthermore, while meditation and mindfulness practice are strongly correlated with greater happiness and fulfillment, wealth is absolutely 100% uncorrelated with overall life-happiness.
 So, incidentally, is GMAT score.